pnp/blog/content/post/how-to-transition-from-power-automate-to-logic-apps.md

-deploy -- the advantage of this, there is a feature called \"Budgets\" which allow you to set up an alerting period, e.g. monthly that send notifications if the costings go over a budget, allowing you to assess the resource and optimise -- but to note this isn\'t a cap.
+deploy -- the advantage of this, there is a feature called \"Budgets\" which allow you to set up an alerting period, e.g. monthly that send notifications if the costings go over a budget, allowing you to assess the resource and optimise -- but to note this isn't a cap.
-![Azure Resource Group with the Budget settings screen](/t5/image/serverpage/image-id/245733i2AF4B31FA4C461DD/image-size/large?v=v2&px=999 "Azure Budget.jpg") Azure Logic apps also have the option of Integrated Service Environments, whilst they provide access to dedicated Azure resources, the cost does go up accordingly.
+![Azure Resource Group with the Budget settings screen](https://techcommunity.microsoft.com/t5/image/serverpage/image-id/245733i2AF4B31FA4C461DD/image-size/large?v=v2&px=999 "Azure Budget.jpg")
+Azure Logic apps also have the option of Integrated Service Environments, whilst they provide access to dedicated Azure resources, the cost does go up accordingly.
 Check out the